Jdeandrade22/proj2JordanDeAndrade/README.md

 ---

 ## Game Description
-An exciting cat adventure where you collect fish, fight with your claws, and avoid dangerous items while exploring two different levels!
-Navigate through beautiful tiled maps with smooth 8-directional movement, dodge bad items, and make your way to the dimensional portal to progress.
+An exciting cat adventure where you collect fish and avoid dangerous items while exploring three different levels!
+Navigate through beautiful tiled maps with smooth 8-directional movement, dodge bad items and NPCs, and make your way to the dimensional portal to progress.

 ---